preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/process-management/process-templates-omnia-7/index.rst

 .. image:: process-templates-v7-new5.png

-This is done in a very similar way to working with the layout for Workspace, see the heading "Working with the layout" on this page: :doc:`Navigation bar </admin-settings/business-group-settings/workplace/navigation-bar/index>`
+You create the layout by adding sections and blocks, the way this page describes: :doc:`Working with Layouts </general-assets/working-with-layouts/index>`

 Here's an example of a finished layout:

 .. image:: process-templates-v7-example.png

+Also see the Settings section below on how to add shapes to the template.

 Settings
 **********